smartinou/map/bfh_adapter.md

 # Adapter Board

-And adapter board is required to host the main MCU development board, all the 3rd-party boards, \
-and connectors to power and some cable harness to remote 3rd-party boards.
+An adapter board is required to host the main MCU development board, all the 3rd-party boards, and connectors to power and some cable harness to remote 3rd-party boards.

 ## Construction